 For individual investors seeking passive cash flow from commercial real estate investments, DSTs and private equity are both potential avenues to achieve this outcome.
 Both types of investments also involve fees.

 When comparing DST and private equity investment opportunities, individual investors must carefully review the fee structure for each type of investment to ensure they are making an accurate comparison.
 When performing this analysis, it is especially important to note how fees are charged.
 In some cases, the fee could be charged on the amount of the investment.
 In other cases, they could be charged based on the total deal size.
 Whatever the structure, fees can impact investment returns so it is important to understand exactly what they are, how they are charged, and the amount for each.

 Summary of Delaware Statutory Trust Fees

 A Delaware Statutory Trust is a specialized type of investment company formed for the purpose of real estate investment.
-As an investment vehicle, they are popular with individual investors because they qualify as a replacement property in a 1031 Exchange.
+As an investment vehicle, a Delaware Statutory Trust is popular with individual investors because it qualifies as a replacement property in a 1031 Exchange.

 Potential benefits of a DST investment include: diversification, passive income, and a fractional interest in an institutional quality asset.

 Potential downsides of a DST investment include: illiquidity, and no decision making power for individual investors.